 ULTRALIGHT PACK:

-Weighing in just under 4 pounds, this pack is for those looking to maximize weight savings without losing the essentials.
-This pack has all the features you need for big days in the mountains, including a separate snow safety compartment, diagonal ski carry, snowboard carry, quick access hip belt storage, and an ice axe loop.
-You can store a helmet on the outside of the pack with an ARVA helmet holder.
-The Reactor Ultralight has a compressed air cylinder system
+Weighing in just over 4 pounds, this pack is for those looking to maximize weight savings without losing the essentials.
+This pack has all the features you need for big days in the mountains, including a separate snow safety compartment, diagonal ski carry, and snowboard carry.
+Built with Dyneema, this pack is durable, light, and will keep your layers dry.

 CCBC STAFF FAVORITE: